MaurizioB/Bigglesworth/docs/Bigglesworth/Librarian/55-dumpreceive.rst

 At this point, you can decide to create a completely new collection including the selected sounds, import them to an existing one (eventually overwriting existing slots), or, if only one sound is selected, edit it in the Sound Editor.

+In this particular case only, the MIDI input alone is sufficient (as Bigglesworth does not need to actively communicate with your Blofeld).

 .. meta::
     :icon: arrow-left-double